Windows, Linux, BSD and macOS supported.

 If you intend to do parallel testing, you will need to increase the CPU and RAM of the machine running the tunnel.

-By default, a machine with 4GB ram and 3GHz processor should be enough.
+A machine with 4GB ram and 3GHz processor should run the Tunnel just fine.

 Shutting down tunnel